-12 We averaged three years of unpublished MEPS-IC data provided by AHRQ to obtain target percentages by plan type for each state.
+&lt;sup>8 We averaged three years of unpublished MEPS-IC data provided by AHRQ to obtain target percentages by plan type for each state.
 In cases where the sample size was small, we used three years of data by geographic region rather than state.

-Step 7: Imputing the partition of COBRA versus retiree coverage
+Step 8: Imputing the partition of COBRA versus retiree coverage